-Victoria University will enhance its research quality and will retain and build upon its position as the first-ranked university of the Performance-Based Research Fund.
-Victoria will improve the international profile and impact of its research by increasing the quantity of top-quality research and scholarship performed.
+Victoria University of Wellington will enhance its research quality and will retain and build upon its position as the first-ranked university of the Performance-Based Research Fund.
+The University will improve the international profile and impact of its research by increasing the quantity of top-quality research and scholarship performed.
 The University will undertake more collaborative, translational, multidisciplinary research to complement its strengths in investigator-led, fundamental, discipline-based research.
-Victoria will double its research revenue, invention disclosures, patent applications, licences and technological innovations, as well as the citations from its quality-assured research outputs.
+The University will double its research revenue, invention disclosures, patent applications, licences and technological innovations, as well as the citations from its quality-assured research outputs.

 Primary strategy 3

 Provide a holistic learning, teaching and student experience that is second to none